dingxiong/dingxiong.github.io/_posts/2024-06-05-python-threading.md

 ```

 Parameter `cancel_futures=True` is critical.
 If not set, it gets stuck too.
-This seems like an acceptable solution.
+This looks like an acceptable solution.
 But it is quite verbose.
 I do not think
-I am the only want to achieve this behavior, so maybe there is already a more
+I am the only one who wants to achieve this behavior, so there should be a more
-elegant way?
+elegant approach?

 Finally, I came cross function
 [map](https://github.com/python/cpython/blob/878ead1ac1651965126322c1b3d124faf5484dc6/Lib/concurrent/futures/_base.py#L583).